CircuitVerse/Interactive-Book/docs/bool2.md

 ## Undefined input & don't-cares

-The definition of a "don't-care" is a combination of input values that is not known, and could be either `0` or `1`.
+The definition of a "don't-care" is a combination of input values that are not known, and could be either `0` or `1`.
 For the purposes of variable simplification, we would choose the greedy approach of picking between {`0`, `1`} such that the simplified expression has less terms.

-Let's consider the following truth-table:
+Let's consider the following truth table:

 |A|B|F(A,B)|
 |0|0|1|